 Key performance indicators were calculated with transparency to ensure accuracy of information for stakeholders.
-Financial year 2021 has been a successful year for overall export sectors and the Company has been able to increase its revenue by 61.8% as compared to last year.
+Financial year 2022 has been a successful year for overall export sectors and the Company has been able to increase its revenue by 14.2% as compared to last year.

-During the year, the management continued to focus on reducing operational costs by installing latest technology and also installed Solar energy system to decrease the energy cost.
-Further, in house production of knitted fabric has resulted to gain more control over the production cycle.
-The primary factor which increased the revenue in the financial year was the capitalization of new opportunities introduced post pandemic which also impacted the company's performance and resulted in increase in profitability.
+During the year, the management continued to focus on reducing operational costs by installing latest technology.
+Further, in house production of greige / fabric has resulted to gain more control over the production cycle.
 Management also continued the efforts towards creating long term value for the stakeholders and provide even better quality to the customers.
-Further, significant efforts for maintaining a strong foundation are done and management is looking forward to boost the growth momentum and achieve even higher growth in financial year 2022.
+Further, significant efforts for maintaining a strong foundation are done and management is looking forward to boost the growth momentum and achieve even higher growth in financial year 2023.